History of Josh Naylor in Timeline

 2015: Competed in Under-18 Baseball World Cup

-2015: Ranked as a top prospect
+2015: Ranked as top prospect

-July 29, 2016: Traded to the San Diego Padres
+July 29, 2016: Traded to San Diego Padres

-On July 29, 2016, Josh Naylor was traded to the San Diego Padres along with Carter Capps, Jarred Cosart, and Luis Castillo in exchange for Andrew Cashner, Colin Rea, Tayron Guerrero, and cash considerations.
-He was then assigned to the Lake Elsinore Storm.
+On July 29, 2016, the Miami Marlins traded Naylor, Carter Capps, Jarred Cosart, and Luis Castillo to the San Diego Padres in exchange for Andrew Cashner, Colin Rea, Tayron Guerrero, and cash considerations.
+Naylor was then assigned to the Lake Elsinore Storm.

-2016: Traded to the San Diego Padres
+2016: Traded to Padres

 2017: World Baseball Classic and Promotion to San Antonio Missions

-2018: Brother Drafted by Cleveland Guardians
+2018: Brother Drafted by Guardians

-In 2018, Josh Naylor's brother, Bo Naylor, was drafted in the first round of the MLB draft by the Cleveland Guardians.
+In 2018, Naylor's brother, Bo Naylor, was drafted in the first round of the MLB draft by the Cleveland Guardians.

 May 24, 2019: Promoted to Major Leagues and MLB Debut